mdozmorov/TCGAsurvival/README.md

 MB-4832,141.7,1, 0, WT, moderate, 0, RT, 1, ..
 MB-5119,59.8,0, 0, NA, moderate, 0, NONE, 2,..
 MB-0117,8.2,0, 2, WT, moderate, 1, HT/RT, 2, ..

+### Old, not used

+- `correlation.R` - co-expression analysis of selected genes vs. others, in all cancers.
+Analysis of correlations in separate cancers, and counting in how many cancers correlations are significant.